-What started out in the mid-70's as a small park for a few European Fallow Deer, Pygmy Goats and some fowl, has grown into home for approximately 90 animals (not counting the “visiting” rabbits, squirrels and birds all looking for a free lunch!)
-Don't miss this favorite stop for Tweetsie visitors of all ages.
+What started out in the mid-70s as a small park for a few European fallow deer, pygmy goats, and some fowl has grown into a home for approximately 90 animals (not counting the “visiting” rabbits, squirrels, and birds all looking for a free lunch!)
+Don't miss this North Carolina animal park, a favorite stop for Tweetsie Railroad® visitors of all ages.

-A miniature breed native of West Africa, Pygmy Goats are naturally social and good natured.
-They like to run, jump and climb.
-Pygmy Goats range from 16” to 22” when grown.
-A female is called a “nanny”, a male is called a “billy”, and babies are called “kids”.
-Gestation is 5 months.
+A miniature breed native to West Africa, pygmy goats are naturally social and good-natured.
+They like to run, jump, and climb.
+Pygmy goats range from 16” to 22” when grown.
+A female is called a “nanny,” a male is called a “billy,” and babies are called “kids,” naturally!
+Gestation is five months.
 Births are single or twins, but sometimes triplets occur.
-Goats eat weeds, briars and grain.
-Goats can survive harsh weather, but do not like rain.
+Goats eat weeds, briars, and grain.

-The Romans took Fallow Deer to Europe over 2000 years ago.
-They are smaller than our native White Tail Deer, and the males have webbed antlers.
-Fallow Deer have 3 common colors, chocolate, white and spotted.
-Unlike White Tails, Fallow Deer keep their spots for their entire lives.
-Males are called “bucks”, females are “does” and babies are called “fawns”.
+The Romans took fallow deer to Europe over two thousand years ago.
+They are smaller than our native whitetail deer, and the males have webbed antlers.
+Fallow deer have three common colors: chocolate, white, and spotted.
+Unlike whitetails, fallow deer keep their spots for their entire lives.
+Males are called “bucks,” females are “does,” and babies are called “fawns.”
 In the spring, bucks grow velvety antlers.
 In the fall, they rub the velvet off onto trees, exposing sharp, bony antlers.
-This begins the “Rut” (breeding) season, and violent fighting for dominance between bucks.
 In the wild, the bucks shed their antlers in late winter, and grow a new set each year.
-A single fawn is born in May or June, unlike twins of White Tail Deer.
-Does “bark” to call their babies, and bucks “bark” to attract mates.
+A single fawn is born in May or June, unlike the twins of whitetail deer.
+The doe “barks” to call her babies, and bucks “bark” to attract mates.

-The Nubian Goat is a large, proud and graceful dairy goat developed in England by crossing British Goats with bucks from India and Africa (including Nubia, in northeast Africa; thus, their name).
-Their coat is generally short, fine and sleek, in any color or colors, solid or patterned.
+The Nubian goat is a large, proud, and graceful dairy goat that was developed in England by crossing British goats with bucks from India and Africa (including Nubia, in northeast Africa—the origin of the name “Nubian”).
+Their coat is generally short, fine and sleek, and comes in many colors, solid or patterned.
 They are known for their long, pendulous ears that hang close to the head.

-The emu is a large, flightless bird native to the grassy plains and dry open forests of Australia, where they have lived for about 80 million years.
-The name emu is from an Arabic word for “large bird”.
-In the wild they eat fruits, flowers, insects, grubs, seeds and green vegetation, and love caterpillars.
+The emu is a large, flightless bird native to the grassy plains and dry, open forests of Australia, where they have lived for about 80 million years.
+The name emu is from an Arabic word for “large bird.”
+In the wild they eat fruits, flowers, insects, grubs, seeds, and green vegetation, and they love caterpillars.
 They ingest large stones into their gizzards to aid in grinding their food.
-The female lays 8 to 10 large, thick-shelled dark green eggs, which the male will sit on until they hatch in about 8 weeks.
-During that time he will not eat, surviving on acquired fat and any morning dew he can reach from the nest, losing one third of his body weight.
-Some females stay and defend the nest until the chicks start hatching, but most leave the nesting area completely, and often nest again with another male, up to 3 times a season.
+The female lays eight to ten large, thick-shelled, dark green eggs, which the male sits on until they hatch in about eight weeks.
+During that time he does not eat, surviving on acquired fat and any morning dew he can reach from the nest, losing one-third of his body weight.
+Some females stay and defend the nest until the chicks start hatching, but most leave the nesting area completely, and often nest again with another male, up to three times a season.

-The llama is a large mammal in the camel family that originated in North America - 25,000 years ago llamas would have been a common sight in modern-day California, Texas, New Mexico, Utah, Missouri and Florida.
+The llama is a large mammal in the camel family that originated in North America.
+About 25,000 years ago llamas would have been a common sight in modern-day California, Texas, New Mexico, Utah, Missouri, and Florida.
 Llamas now reside mainly in South America, living in herds on the high plains of the Andes Mountains, working in altitudes that most animals cannot tolerate.
-They can carry loads up to 100 lbs, but they are never ridden.
+They can carry loads up to 100 lbs., but they are never ridden.
 Used as a pack animal since the days of the Incas, they are also valued for their flesh, milk, and luxurious, soft wool.